Department of Nutrition (GRAD)

 Master of Public Health (M.P.H.)

 The redesigned UNC Gillings School of Global Public Health’s master of public health (M.P.H.) program is for people who are passionate about solving urgent local and global public health problems.
 With a legacy of outstanding education, cutting edge research and globally-recognized leadership, the UNC Gillings School is creating the next generation of public health leaders through our integrated training program and 21st century curriculum.
-The Department of Nutrition hosts the Nutrition and Nutrition and Dietetics concentrations.
+The Department of Nutrition hosts the Nutrition Concentration as well as the Nutrition and Dietetics Concentration.
+Upon successful completion of the program, Nutrition and Dietetics concentration graduates will be eligible to take the Commission on Dietetic Registration (CDR) credentialing exam to become a Registered Dietitian Nutritionist.

 Master of Science (M.S.)